 There is a temptation to blame behaviors like love bombing on the internet.
 However, my own view is that the internet tends to facilitate pre-existing problematic behavior rather than cause it.
 However, it is well known that the internet is a disinhibiting medium and that individuals lower their psychological guard online.
 In the case of relationships, the perceived anonymity of being online means that individuals reveal things about themselves, often very private things, because the medium is non-face-to-face, non-threatening, non-alienating, and non-stigmatizing.
 Individuals can develop deep emotional relationships online without even having met the other person because of the internet’s disinhibiting properties.
 Consequently, online methods of communication are another tool in love bomber’s armory in (initially) showering their professed love for somebody, and they can happen 24/7 (something which couldn’t have happened in the days prior to online ubiquity).

-As far as I can tell, there has never been any empirical research on ‘love bombing,’ so most of what I've written here is speculative.
-However, I do think this is an area that would benefit from scientific investigation given how important personal relationships are within our lives.
-At the very least such research might uncover the signs and strategies that ‘love bombers’ typically use and might prevent a lot of emotional pain felt by stopping individuals from rushing headfirst (or should that be heart first?) into such relationships in the first place.
+As far as I can tell, there has never been any empirical research on "love bombing," so most of what I've written here is speculative.
+However, I do think this is an area that would benefit from scientific investigation given how important personal relationships are in our lives.
+At the very least such research might uncover the signs and strategies that "love bombers" typically use and might prevent a lot of emotional pain felt by stopping individuals from rushing headfirst (or should that be heart first?) into such relationships in the first place.